Medically reviewed by Drugs.com. Last updated on May 4, 2022.

-Most braces are worn day and night.
+Most braces are worn between 13 and 16 hours a day.
 A brace's effectiveness increases with the number of hours a day it's worn.
 Children who wear braces can usually participate in most activities and have few restrictions.
 If necessary, kids can take off the brace to participate in sports or other physical activities.

 This low-profile brace is made of plastic materials and is contoured to conform to the body.

-Studies indicate that the following treatments for scoliosis are ineffective:
+Studies indicate that the following treatments for scoliosis don't help correct the curve:

 - Chiropractic manipulation

 Coping with scoliosis can be difficult for a young person in an already complicated stage of life.
 Teens are bombarded with physical changes and emotional and social challenges.
 With the added diagnosis of scoliosis, adolescents may feel anger, insecurity and fear.